sindremyrvang/Vanilla-Botter-Profiles/README.md

 Guide Includes:

 1-60 Vanilla Guide (Any 1.12.1 server) -- Get 60 in 8 Days

-How to make Money ($$) At Home Playing WOW ( Personally make 1,000 +) 400+ Vanilla Botter Profiles
+How to make Money ($$) At Home Playing WOW ( Personally make 1,000 +)

+400+ Vanilla Botter Profiles

 My Zzukbot Profile Pack (over 150 Profiles)

 Dire Maul Gold Method + Quel Serar (as Mage)

 50+ Locations for gold

 Epic Mount in 10 Hours Guide

 Profession Guide

 + MORE

 SKYPE:
+Froztmage
 Froztmage

 Add me, and Thank you!